himannamdari/biophilia-app/README.md

-# Create a README.md file with a clean and appealing design
-readme_content = """
 # 🌿 BioPulse: Biophilia Score Predictor

 “Look deep into nature, and then you will understand everything better.” – Albert Einstein """